kangzeroo/powered-by-funder/README.md

 - 🎖  Installable `npm` module for server side rendering
 - 🎖  Bypass most adblockers with `custom domains` & `server side rendering`
 - 🎖  Compatible with `FLoC` (Federated Learning of Cohorts, Google's upcoming replacement for cookies)

+### Questionable Feature
+- 🤔  Non-intrusive & high performance thanks to `web workers`.
+Barely touches the main JS thread.
+    - However, it's not simple to load the web worker directly due to it being [cross origin and open to XSS attacks](https://github.com/w3c/ServiceWorker/issues/940#issuecomment-280964703)
+    - Two possible workarounds:
+        - 1. [Load the widget as an iframe](https://newbedev.com/execute-web-worker-from-different-origin) and load the webworker in the same iframe so that its the same origin (from CDN)
+        - 2. Keep the widget NOT an iframe and instead [load the webworker as base64](https://stackoverflow.com/a/62911462) and convert into a script

 ## Setup